ashoknanda/FinTech-NewsHub/wp-content/plugins/user-submitted-posts/readme.txt

 **What about security and spam?**

 User Submitted Posts uses the WordPress API to keep everything secure, fast, and flexible.
 The plugin also features a Challenge Question and hidden anti-spam field to stop automated spam and bad bots.

+**How do I display success and error messages when the "Redirect URL" setting is enabled?**

+Add the following template tag in your theme template, wherever you want to display the success/error messages:

+`<?php echo usp_redirect_message(); ?>`

 **Can I include video?**